mobinyahya/mobinyahya.github.io/_pages/about.md

 About Me
 ======
 I am a finishing Ph.D. student at Stanford University in the [Operations Research](https://or.stanford.edu/) group within the department of Management Science & Engineering, where I am fortunate to be advised by Irene Lo.
-Before joining Stanford University, I received my B.Sc. in Computer Engineering with a minor in Economics from the Sharif University of Technology.
+Before joining Stanford, I received my B.Sc. in Computer Engineering with a minor in Economics from the Sharif University of Technology.

-I study welfare and revenue maximization in two-sided platforms, and I am particularly passionate about using matching theory to aid in the provision of equitable educational opportunities.
+My research focuses on welfare and revenue maximization in stochastic platforms, with a passion for applying theory to promote equitable education.
-In collaboration with San Francisco Unified School District, we are working on restructuring of the school choice system for elementary students in San Francisco, where we aim to provide optimal matching that ensures race, gender, and socioeconomic balance in an easily comprehensible system.
+I'm collaborating with San Francisco Unified School District to redesign their elementary school choice system, balancing accessibility with diversity factors.
+This work is set to be implemented in the 2026-27 school year.

 Publications